 JWST ETC Target Acquisition

 A majority of spectroscopic and coronagraphic observations will require a science instrument assisted target acquisition (TA) procedure.
-TA is used to place sources accurately in apertures or subarrays that are comparable in size to the 3σ blind pointing accuracy of ~0.30", or when precise placement in an aperture is required.
-The on-board system uses the measurement of the source position and the known central position of the aperture of interest to perform a small move of the telescope to put the source in the aperture.
+TA is used to place sources accurately in apertures or subarrays that are comparable in size to the 1-σ blind pointing accuracy of ~0.10", or when precise placement in an aperture is required.
+The on-board system uses the measurement of the source position and the known central position of the aperture of interest to perform a small positioning adjustment to place the source in the aperture.

 List of articles